matter-labs/era-consensus/node/tools/README.md

 # Running Test Consensus Nodes

+These instructions guide you through the process of setting up and running a test consensus node in both local and Dockerized environments.
+Additionally, examples are provided to demonstrate how to run two or more nodes, communicating and doing consensus between them.

 ## Local Setup

 1. Edit the `addresses.txt` file located in the root directory of the tools crate.
 This file contains node addresses in the format `IP:PORT`.
 For a single node, use the example file.
 To run multiple nodes communicating with each other, write each node address on a separate line.
 This will run one node per address.